 In addition to the membership activity, Users Insights also automatically detects the MemberPress custom fields.
 The fields are automatically available in the user table and filters.
 This means that you can easily search and explore the user submitted data.

-Additionally, Users Insights detects the type of each MemberPress field and based on the type, provides the corresponding search options:
+Users Insights also detects the type of each MemberPress custom field and provides the corresponding search options based on the type.

 - Text fields – you can perform text based searches, such as “contains” or “starts with”.
 Alphabetical sorting is available.